duketuxem/os-bootstrap/README.md

    a profile to list all software dependencies.
 This provides a clear view of what the profile expects to find already installed on a target, which can be any platform.
+2. Standalone Configuration Deployment: The configuration deployment process operates as a standalone and self-contained routine.
+This separation allows the installation phase to focus on interacting with the package manager, while the configuration remains 'self-centered.'
-2. **Independence of Processes:** Each process can be replayed independently.
+3. **Independence of Processes:** Each process can be (re)played independently.
    However, the installation may suggest executing the corresponding profile subscript.
-3. **Standalone Configuration Deployment:** The configuration deployment process is a standalone and contained routine.
-This allows the script to be replayed at any time, helping to keep the configuration up to date, even as it evolves over time.

 ### Scripting

-The install script is written in pure shell (no bash/zsh... flavor) to maximize portability.
-The goal would be to even support Windows, as long as there is a package manager available and other requirements met.
-So far, supporting a wide range of linux distributions is nice.
-As a minor drawback, one needs to look for every package name in each distribution for any software adding, but once a configuration is established it should not be something done everytime...
+The `install.sh` script is written in pure shell to maximize portability, avoiding dependencies on specific shell flavors like bash or zsh.
+Eventually, it would be to extend support to Windows, provided a package manager is available and other requirements are met.
+Currently, this is a possibility, and for now, supporting a wide range of Linux distributions is beneficial.
+A minor drawback is the need to search for package names in each distribution when adding new software, but once a configuration is established, it should not require constant attention.